 Kandinsky Squares Rain Cape by Raincaper

-Soft, Lightweight Hooded Rain Cape with Kandinsky's Study of Squares - Reverses to Royal Blue for 2 Fashionable Looks!
+Show your love of art in this Soft, Lightweight Hooded Rain Cape with Kandinsky's Study of Squares - Reverses to Royal Blue for 2 Fashionable Looks!
 RainCaper provides complete rain coverage - all the way to the wrist!

 - One Size fits all

 - 55" wide.

 - 100% Lightweight Brushed Polyester - weighs only 9oz.

 - Top Closes with 2 Shell Buttons Hidden double-sided magnets create "sleeves"

 - Generous Hood